srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 ```

-The `learning_rate` defines the interval for changing the weights, i.e. high rates mean faster but likely less accurate change, low rates mean more accurate but slower change.
+The `learning_rate` defines the interval for changing the weights, i.e. a high rate mean faster but likely less accurate change, a low rate mean more accurate but slower change.

 Above 3 steps form the basic algorithm of the most simple neural network one can think of.
 There is no hidden layer, no sigmoid function, no back propagation, or any other mechanism neural networks usually have.